tylernfornes/SELinux-Benchmark-Scripts/README.md

 Example:

 python silverware.py 1 - will fork and exit as many times as possible in one second

+### executioner.py
+Determines the amount of execl statements that can be processed in a given amount of time.
+Compares both times when SELinux is enforcing vs. when SELinux is permissive.

+Takes one argument:

+1. number of seconds to set timer

+Example:

+python executioner.py 10 - runs execl statement as many times as possible for ten seconds